Nderingo/Quiz-Coding/README.md

 # Quiz-Coding
-Create a timed quiz on JavaScript fundamentals that stores high scores
+Create a timed quiz on Soccer that stores high scores